How to Verify Tooltip with Selenium WebDriver using Java

 There are multiple ways of showing the tooltip to the user.

-• The Second one is with the implementation like JQuery which requires Interactions API to create the mouse hover effects.
+• The second one is with the implementation like JQuery, which requires the Interactions API to create the mouse hover effects.
+To verify tooltip functionality, testers can simulate mouse hover actions and validate the displayed tooltip text or behavior.

 • Advanced User Interactions API